-Deforestation, urbanization, and of course tourism have erased a lot of memories that most of us are sadly too young to remember anyway.
+Deforestation, urbanization, and of course tourism have erased a lot of memories that most of us are sadly too young to remember.

-But while time travel has yet to be invented, a magical portal called YouTube has given us the opportunity to enjoy the next best thing.
+While time travel has yet to be invented, a magical portal called YouTube has given us the opportunity to enjoy the next best thing.

-2. Phuket in the 80s
+2. Bangkok in the '70s

 3. Thai High-Society in 1919

-This fascinating black and white video shows a number of staple cultural courtesies that still exist today, including taking shoes off before entering homes, and wai'ing one another in greeting, out of respect and when making an exit.
+This fascinating black and white video shows a number of staple cultural courtesies that still exist today, including taking shoes off before entering homes and wai'ing one another as a greeting of respect.

 4. Chiang Mai in 1984

-It then sets off to show a much younger Wat Phra That Doi Suthep temple, one of Chiang Mai’s most visited temples, along with others that scatter the mountainous countryside.
+It then sets off to show a much younger Wat Phra That Doi Suthep, one of Chiang Mai’s most visited temples, along with others that scatter the mountainous countryside.

-9. North Eastern Thailand (Isaan) 1977
+5. North Eastern Thailand (Isaan) 1977

 This educational video offers a really interesting glimpse at life in North Eastern Thailand in the 70s.

-While much of the region has undergone massive regeneration in the last 36 years, including the arrival of Tescos, big cinemas, retail parks and decent roads, outside of the major cities there are still people living in fairly similar circumstances today, though with more clothes on and a smartphone in hand.
+While much of the region has undergone massive regeneration in the last 36 years, including the arrival of Tesco's, big cinemas, retail parks and decent roads, outside of the major cities there are still people living in fairly similar circumstances today, though with more clothes on and a smartphone in hand.

 10. Bangkok Sidewalks in 1965